- Accessibility Roadmap (.doc)

 B. Research which products/services are available for that need.
 Check to see if a product is on the Pre-Approved list.

-A. Complete the web-based E&IT Procurement Review Form at sharepoint.csus.edu.
+A. Complete the web-based E&IT Procurement Request Form at https://csus.service-now.com/service/.
 See Technology Procurement Request Instructions.

-E. After the E&IT review has been completed, the requestor will receive a final approval email (see question 4 for further information about the approval email).
+D. After the E&IT review has been completed, the requestor will receive a final approval email (see Q5 for further information about the approval email).

 A. Use commodity code 91900